w3c/dpv/README.md

----
-SPDX-FileCopyrightText: 2024 Data Privacy Vocabularies and Controls Community Group and its contributors.
-SPDX-License-Identifier: W3C-20150513
----

 # DPVCG
 Data Privacy Vocabularies and Controls Community Group (DPVCG) repository containing specifications for Data Privacy Vocabulary (DPV) and its extensions, primer, and guides,